aaronkyle/social-development/data/README.md

 Social indicator data are rarely done well.

-As a social development practitioner, I've found it difficult to get my head around what 'good' data are all about: how to find and capture, store, sort, and analyze them
+As a social development practitioner, I've often encountered challenges to find and capture, store, sort, and analyze data.

 Within this folder, I am in the early stages of work to constitute 'social indicator data' that are 'of interest' to various institutions internationally.